bitnami/containers/bitnami/mariadb/README.md

 ## Caveats

-The following options cannot be modified, to ensure that the container runs correctly.
+The following options cannot be modified, to ensure that the image runs correctly.

 ```bash
 --defaults-file=/usr/local/bitnami/mysql/my.cnf